Review

 The only issue with the build that I can point to is the pogo pins included for the iButton functionality.
 They’re perhaps a bit fragile, which leads to worry whenever I find them catching on my pants when sliding it in and out of my pockets.

 As for the battery, I can only say good things.
-When Flipper claims it can last for “up to one month”, they aren’t kidding.
+When Flipper claims it can last for ‘up to one month’, they aren’t kidding.
 I was initially worried about battery life, so I turned off Bluetooth when not in use, but that wasn’t really necessary.
 I can happily use the Flipper and place it in standby mode with Bluetooth on without concern that the battery will be dead the next time I go to use it.

 Ethics and Legality

-Obviously, the Flipper should be used responsibly.
-To bring up the multitool analogy once again, I could use the knife on a multitool to hold someone hostage or horrifically injure them.
-That doesn’t mean that I necessarily will though, and it certainly doesn’t mean multitools should be blanket banned.
+The Flipper Zero is a hacking tool.
+The term ‘hacking’ comes with a bad rep. The second somebody mentions hacking, it’s assumed you’re trying to bust into the Gibson, steal the nuclear codes, or something of that nature.
+The Flipper should be used responsibly.
+To bring up the multitool analogy once again, I could use the knife on a multitool to hold someone hostage or horrifically injure them, but that doesn’t mean I have intention to, and it certainly doesn’t mean multitools should be blanket banned.

 Community